Sherrill Roland: BKLYN Public Library

-Other Works
+Other works

 Performance art is not the only type of art Sherrill Roland has produced since being released from prison.
 He also makes installation art, sculptures, and mixed media works.
 Similar to The Jumpsuit Project, he uses these other mediums to draw attention to the criminal justice system in the United States.
 In an interview with former classmate Patricia Daigle from Number: Inc (an art journal), Roland said that while in prison, he “saw some of the most creative things being made by people who did not refer to themselves as artists or what they were doing as art making… Now that I’m out of prison, I have all the resources in the world, but I still want to keep the integrity of that experience.”

-His mixed media series ArtforUS Issues, consist of multiple collages Roland made out of materials that were accessible in jail including paper (some of which that Roland made by stirring ramen noodle seasoning into a dye and dying Mylar), kool-aid, markers, letters from friends and family, and issues of Artforum International he was sent by his family.
+His mixed media series ArtforUS Issues, consists of multiple collages Roland made out of materials that were accessible in jail, including paper (some of which that Roland made by stirring ramen noodle seasoning into a dye and dying Mylar), kool-aid, markers, letters from friends and family, and issues of Artforum International he was sent by his family.
 The text overtop of these collages are only in three different colors: black, red, and blue.
 Stories and quotes from his experiences in prison are seen in blue, inspirational quotes are in red, and biblical passages are in black.
-The collages also picture sketches he drew in prison, which range from cartoons to an image of his grandmother, who passed while he was incarcerated.
+The collages also picture sketches he drew in prison, which range from cartoons to an image of his grandmother, who died while he was incarcerated.
 These very personal collages allow the viewer to see inside Roland’s psyche during this period of time.

 Fig Leaf on Cell #7 is a sculptural piece at the Harvey B. Gantt Center for African-American Arts + Culture that consists of a large number 7 on a large pane of plexiglass.
-On the glass there’s also a piece of toilet paper with sharpie text over it.
+On the glass there is also a piece of toilet paper with sharpie text over it.
 The piece is representative of how many inmates use water to paste toilet paper onto the window of their cell to give themselves a little bit of privacy.
 On the piece of toilet paper are Roland’s thoughts, written with the intention of it being for his daughter’s mother.
 The writing provides an intimate insight on both his time in prison and how it affected his loved ones.